The positions on this page were updated on 12 August 2014.

 We are looking for resourceful, self-motivated and initiative-taking women who are prepared to do what it takes to ensure that our remarkable Women Elders are properly cared for.
 You don't necessarily have to be skilled in any way other than in life skills.
 The minimum length of a Volunteer stay is 1 month - but there are options to extend for the right person.
 The hours are long and hard, but (based on the experience of every other volunteer) it’s fun and you’ll fall in love with the Elders and not want to ever leave them.

 We at Kapululangu are always open for the right woman who can make a difference to the lives of our Elders and our kids.
 And you’ll get to make life-time friends with the other volunteers too.
-We hope to hear from all of the many women who have said over the past year that they’d like to visit the Elders in 2014.

 If this opportunity sounds just right for you, or if you are at all interested, then please write to us at email@example.com